daleymj/Draft-Sharks-Technical-Task/README.md

-# Draft Sharks Technical Task
+Draft Sharks Technical Task

 ## Project Overview

-This project demonstrates a responsive, mobile-friendly depth chart page for Draft Sharks, built to showcase core skills in front-end development and Vue.js.
+This project is a responsive, accessible depth chart page created to demonstrate Vue.js skills and front-end development practices.
 The assignment was completed within the 2-3 hour time limit, focusing on essential functionality, Vue usage, and basic accessibility.

 ### Features Implemented